tripod31/foo_lyricsource/README.md

 ####2016/01/13
 Added "external command" source.Explanation is above.
 Currently,I can't access to "<http://www.azlyrics.com>".I can't test "<http://www.azlyrics.com>" source now.So I'm not sure the source works well.

+####2016/02/09
+Replaced "get_lyric.py" python script to "get_lyric.exe".
+This exe includes python and required libraries.So there is no need to install them.
+If  there is "get_lyric.py",the dll uses it.